wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 {align="left"}
         HELLO.Details.roles.callee.features.call_cancelling|bool := true

+As a consequence, *Dealers* MUST also announce support of the _Call Cancelling_ feature via

+{align="left"}
+        WELCOME.Details.roles.dealer.features.call_cancelling|bool := true

 The following cases, where a *Caller* sends a `CALL` message with `progress := true`, MUST be treated as *protocol errors* with the underlying WAMP sessions being aborted: